The Peloponnese: Heart

 and Macedonians, who are all Greeks to us.

-But the Peloponessos can be said to be the heart
+But the Peloponnesos can be said to be the heart

 and soul of Greece and though it has been left off

-the tourist map that was especially painted for
+the tourist map that was specially painted for

 Americans, it is as worthwhile a place to visit as any